 My father wanted validation that he's not insane and that hallucinations are a part of his Parkinson’s disease.
 He wanted us to be patient and understand that any hallucinations or delusions were temporary.
 Luckily my family isn’t that serious, so I could laugh with him about all the fun new friends he’d met when having hallucinations.

 Yes!
 My father’s previous neurologist in Washington never adjusted my father’s Levodopa/Carbidopa as his disease progressed.
 No one had educated him about potential side effects or explained alternative treatment options to help address his delusions and hallucinations.
 I wish we’d had more education about his disease and the potential implications of medication, as well as treatment options.

 I think our perspectives on this question are very different.
-My father said it didn't impact him much because he didn't know when he was hallucinating or having delusions.
+My father said it didn’t impact him much because he didn’t know when he was hallucinating or having delusions.
 The impact on me was difficult.
 I felt lost on how to help him and thought that this was this new permanent state of being.
-It wasn't until I sat down with his neurologist and started asking questions did we finally get answers about the causes and available treatment for his hallucinations.
+It wasn’t until I sat down with his neurologist and started asking questions that we finally got answers about the causes and available treatment for his hallucinations.